Ramapo, New York: Landmarks

 The New Hope Church is a historic Reformed Christian church in Monsey, established in 1824.
 The congregation continues to meet every Sunday in their building dedicated in 1869.

 In August 1887, the Ryan family purchased the former Groesbeck mansion, which was built in the 1860s.
 The estate was called "Montebello" (which gave its name to the village in which it now lies).
 It now lies across from Suffern Middle School, which was built in 1942, nearly 80 years after the estate.

-Torne Brook Farm, on the National Register of Historic Places, is located in the town.
+Torne Brook Farm, on the National Register of Historic Places, is located within the town.

 Recreation

 The Joseph T. St. Lawrence Community, Health, and Sports Complex (aka "Torne Valley Recreation Center & Fields") was dedicated and opened on November 19, 2006.
 The facility features a turf multi-purpose field with stands to accommodate 1800 spectators, a separate climate-controlled dome, a 60 x 40 yard, and a turf practice area.
 It also features three multi-purpose indoor courts, a running track, cardio equipment, weight training machines, two racquetball courts, a computer room, and a dance/aerobic studio.
 Sports include football, lacrosse, soccer, baseball, and field hockey, as well as year-round sports programs that were not previously available to Ramapo residents.
 Although the residents of Ramapo have the exclusive right to join the Joseph T. St. Lawrence Community and Health Center, paid memberships are available to others.

 The Ramapo Amateur Basketball Association (RABA) offers youth leagues for those 7–15 years old and adult leagues (18+).
 The Joseph T. St. Lawrence Center also hosts adult racquetball leagues.

 The New York Boulders are a professional baseball team based just outside the village of Pomona and a member of the Frontier League.
 Christopher St. Lawrence pushed through the financing of the park even after residents voted it down.
 A state audit found that taxpayers could be liable for up to $60 million for Provident Bank Park in Ramapo.